ranlo/OSINT-Tools-Israel/README.md

 I have create a list of websites which have proved useful during OSINT investigations in Israel.
 Most of them are Hebrew only, but some have an English version as well.

-Israeli Corporations Authority - https://www.gov.il/en/service/company_extract - information about companies established in Israel, including filings, stock owners, stock transfers.
+[Israeli Corporations Authority] - https://www.gov.il/en/service/company_extract - information about companies established in Israel, including filings, stock owners, stock transfers.
 Some reports may require payment

-Car License Plate Search - https://www.gov.il/he/departments/dynamiccollectors/private-and-commercial-vehicles - basic information about vehicles by license plate.
+Car License Plate Search - https://www.gov.il/he/departments/dynamiccollectors/private-and-commercial-vehicles - basic information about vehicles by license plate (model and make, color, year, etc).
 Does not include owner information.
 Hebrew only.

 Tax Deductions - https://taxinfo.taxes.gov.il/gmishurim/firstPage.aspx - Check a business owner's name, address, SOC code by National ID number.
 Only works if they registered as a business owner.
 For married women this shows their spouse's ID number.
 Hebrew only.